J.D. Baylor University School of Law, 1979

 Mr. Myers is rated AV Preeminent by Martindale-Hubbell Peer Review, signifying the highest level of professional excellence and adherence to the highest ethical standards – a distinction achieved by fewer than 5% of attorneys nationwide.
-He was recognized by Thomson Reuters in Texas Monthly from 2005-2017 as a Super Lawyer in Schools and Education Law – signifying a high degree of peer recognition and professional achievement in his practice area.
+He was recognized by Thomson Reuters in Texas Monthly from 2005-2018 as a Super Lawyer in Schools and Education Law – signifying a high degree of peer recognition and professional achievement in his practice area.
 He was also chosen by his peers for inclusion in the List of Top Attorneys for Consumer Law for 2013 in Fort Worth, Texas Magazine, and in Education Law for 2012, 2014, 2017 and 2018, and in Education Law of 360 West Magazine, 2017 and 2018.

 Linda Eaton-Stephen v.
 Grapevine Colleyville ISD; USDC No. 4:15-CV-582-BJ, October 2016, affd., U.S. Court of Appeals, 5th Cir.
 (2017 WL 5325807) Court granted summary judgement in an employment discrimination case.